jacobgonz/maya_id_manager/README.md

 - Add the id_manager folder to a location within your PYHTON_PATH

-- Run id_manager.main() from the Maya Script Editor
+- From the Maya Script Editor

+  - Import the id_manager module: from id_manager import id_manager
+  - Run id_manager.main()